zachpeagler/ztils/README.md

  - generating prediction plots for linear and generalized linear models
  - scaling data then performing and plotting principal component analyses

+> Many of the functions herein are inspired by the fantastic Dr. Nick Green's book [Applied Biological Data Analysis](https://greenquanteco.github.io/book/).
+To be clear, this work *is in no way* affiliated with or endorsed by him.

 ## Installation